r-zachary-murray/ALCDEF-file-reader/README.rst

 Installation
 -----------

-Download alcdef_read.py and place it in the same directory as your python script.
-Then import it as show in Example 1, the file used in the example is also available for download.
+First, download alcdef_read.py and place it in the same directory as your python script.
+Then import it as show in Example 1, the file used in the example is also available above.

 Usage
 ------------